HOW TO JOURNAL

 Is it a daily ritual?

-No, I use my journal whenever I feel like it.
-My journal is an outlet I use when necessary.
+I use my journal whenever I feel like it or whenever it feels necessary.
 It’s not something I force myself to do.
 Sometimes it’s daily, other times a month or so can go by.

 If you are keen to dive into journaling and feel as though you need to commit for a period of time in order to get the feel for it, I'd recommend committing to a particular amount of time daily or weekly until you get in the flow.